LX-Files/not-flat/README.md

 # not-flat
-The Earth is not flat
+The Earth is not flat.
+Experiences in displaying a 3D globe on a webpage, via Mapbox.